Table of Contents

 Zion National Park has one lodge inside the park.
 Visitors need to book in advance as it fills quickly.
 We discovered that the name “Zion” means “a place of peace and refuge.”
 The lodge is conveniently in the middle of a narrow slot canyon, with steep vertical cliffs rising immediately behind the buildings.
 The tantalizing colors at sunset are mesmerizing.
 Your itinerary is better served by staying in the park, letting you spend more time enjoying Zion National Park.
 Best of all, you can hit the trails early before those staying outside the park.

-Interesting fact is that Gilbert Stanley Underwood designed the lodge in the 1920s, fire destroyed the original Zion Lodge in 1966.
-Immediately, the rebuilt lodge serves as the center for most activities within the park.
+An interesting fact is that Gilbert Stanley Underwood designed the lodge in the 1920s.
+Although the original Zion Lodge was destroyed by fire in 1966, the rebuilt lodge now serves as the hub for most activities within the park.

 Perfectly Situated Zion Lodge Rooms: Enjoy Nature’s Beauty in Comfort and Serenity

 The lodge’s hotel rooms are well-appointed and spacious, featuring comfortable beds, modern amenities, and private bathrooms.
-Unwind after a day of exploration and take in the views of the surrounding red cliffs from your room’s window.
-Lodge rooms have two standard double beds, bathroom, refrigerator, microwave, and single-serve coffee maker (with a great selection of coffee and teas).
+Lodge rooms have two standard double beds, a bathroom, refrigerator, microwave, and single-serve coffee maker (with a great selection of coffee and teas).
 The lodge doesn’t provide single use toiletries for guests, but has large bottles affixed to the walls.
 Environmentally, this makes sense.
 We had a balcony that faced the massive cliff face.
 On the plus side, the windows were nice to open, letting the cool night air into the room.

 The Watchman Building at Zion Lodge: A Serene Retreat Amidst Nature’s Majesty